Precise. Rigorous. Essential.

-To be the leader in offering credentials that elevate the technical and ethical standards for professionals practicing the science of protecting, managing, and enhancing the health and safety of people and the environment.
+To be the leader in offering credentials that elevate the technical and ethical standards for professionals practicing the science of evaluating, protecting, managing, and enhancing the health and safety of people and the environment.

 The Certified Industrial Hygienist® (CIH®) exam is the global standard for certification in industrial hygiene or occupational health.
 CIHs protect the health and safety of workers and the public by identifying and investigating chemical, physical, biological, or ergonomic hazards and suggesting plans to eliminate or minimize them.
 Practitioners must meet education and work-experience requirements to pass a rigorous exam, practice ethically, and keep their knowledge and skills up to date.